rogerluan/arkana/README.md

 We recommend you to add your ArkanaKeys directory to your `.gitignore` since it's an auto-generated code that will change every time you run Arkana (since its salt gets generated on each run).
 For more information, see [How does it work?](#how-does-it-work)

-## Continuous Integration

-We advise you not to commit your `.env` files, because of security concerns.
-They should live in secure Environment Variables in your build (CI/CD) server instead.

-Following the [template.yml](template.yml) example file, these would be the variables that would need to be added to your build server env vars:

-- `FrootLoopsAppStoreAppID`
-- `FrootLoopsBackendDomain`
-- `FrootLoopsMySecretAPIKey`
-- `FrootLoopsMyServiceAPIKeyDebug`
-- `FrootLoopsMyServiceAPIKeyRelease`
-- `FrostedFlakesAppStoreAppID`
-- `FrostedFlakesBackendDomain`
-- `FrostedFlakesMySecretAPIKey`
-- `FrostedFlakesMyServiceAPIKeyDebug`
-- `FrostedFlakesMyServiceAPIKeyRelease`

-It's okay to commit your `.env` files if their potential exposure wouldn't be harmful to your project, for instance when Arkana is being used in a white label project to inject variables but that are not necessarily "secrets" (e.g. app tint color, server domain, etc).
-You can also use `.env` files to store part of your env vars (only the unsecure ones), and keep the secrets in your build server's env vars.

 ## Options

 ### `--help`